Sandeen and Lee Plastic Surgery

 Breast Reconstruction Cost

 In addition to wondering about the recovery and final results of reconstructive breast surgery, you may also be wondering about the cost.
 Unlike most plastic surgery, breast reconstruction is usually covered by health insurance as it is a reconstructive and not a cosmetic procedure.
+Insurance providers are also typically required to cover both breasts.
 However, you should check with your provider to learn the specifics of their breast reconstruction coverage.

 Breast Surgery